aromanchik0972/aromanchik0972/README.md

 ## About me
-Im a student at Georgia Tech, studying computer science and specificalizing in artifical intelligence and information networks.
+I'm a student at Georgia Tech, studying computer science and specializing in artificial intelligence and information networks.
-In addition to school, I'm workung on a startup company working to integrate machine learning in the healthcare industry.
+In addition to school, I'm working on a startup company working to integrate machine learning into the healthcare industry.

 <!---